 Make any changes or updates necessary

 Establish any crucial deadlines and set a milestone timeline for project completion.

 Third Date - Little House with a Walk-In Closet and a White Picket Fence

 Things have moved along and by our third date we are ready to get down to business.
-We have shared our goals, exchanged expectations and speak the same design language now.
-By this time we have started to execute on your project, ensuring that we are meeting deadlines established on the second date.
+We have shared our goals with one another, exchanged expectations and speak the same design language now.
+By this time I have started to execute on your project, ensuring that I am meeting deadlines established on the second date.
 Designs will come in the form of initial concepts that reflect the project we discussed.
 You will choose one of the concepts to develop into the final product.
-We will provide you with proofs on the established timeline and will take feedback from you as per our agreed upon timeline of milestones to refine the project to be exactly you hoped and dreamed of.
+I will provide you with proofs on the established timeline and will take feedback from you as per our agreed upon timeline of milestones to refine the project to be exactly you hoped and dreamed of.

 Initial presentation of concepts as outlined in the proposal

 We listen to your feedback and refine the concept

 Finalization of concept to final art files for you, your printer or your mom.